maxwellbowser/philament/README.md

 Step 4: Type "pip3 install -r requirements.txt" this will tell Python3 to install all needed modules and libraries.

-Step 5: Run the program from within the same folder, do not move anything out of that folder.25fc69d0)
+Step 5: Run the program from within the same folder, do not move anything out of that folder.

 ## Running